 How Estrogen Works

 The first phase of the menstrual cycle is called the follicular phase.
 Throughout a woman’s life her ovaries contain thousands of follicles, and these follicles contain eggs.
 The pituitary gland begins releasing Follicle Stimulating Hormone (FSH) at the beginning of the menstrual cycle.
 The release of FSH signals some of the follicles in the ovary to begin maturing.
-As the follicles begin maturing they release and increase the hormone estrogen.
+As the follicles begin maturing they release an increasing amount of the hormone estrogen.
 The rising estrogen level signals the pituitary gland to curb release of FSH.
 Estrogen levels continue to rise and signal the pituitary gland to release Lutenizing Hormone (LH).
 LH surges, signaling the follicle to open and release the mature egg, this is ovulation.
 This is the ovulatory phase.
 Estrogen levels peak during this time, progesterone begins to increase.

 Types of Estrogen: Natural & Synthetic

 As more and more couples are diagnosed with infertility, more questions arise about estrogen’s role in infertility.
 With the advancement of science and technology, we have come to learn that there are human-made chemical toxins in our environment, known as endocrine disruptors.
 Some of these endocrine disruptors are called xenoestrogens.
 Xenoestrogens bind to our estrogen receptor sites, producing an estrogenic affect.
 And then there are phytoestrogens.
-Phytoestrogens are compounds found in plants, they also have the ability to bind to estrogen receptor sites and mimic our natural endogenous estrogens.
+Phytoestrogens are compounds found in plants, that also have the ability to bind to estrogen receptor sites and mimic our natural endogenous estrogens.
 Phytoestrogens have been shown to have a weaker estrogenic effect than our own endogenous estrogens, or xenoestrogens.

 These are natural estrogen’s our bodies produce.
 These are steroid hormones.